jiantongliu/jiantongliu.github.io/_pages/about.md

   - /about.html
 ---

-Hi there, my name is Jiantong Liu and I am a fourth year student at UCLA, studying pure math and cognitive science.
+My name is Jiantong Liu and I am a fourth year student at UCLA, studying pure math and cognitive science.

 General Research Interest
 ======